Walt Weiss: Player profile

 Weiss was an above-average fielder throughout his career, known not only for his defense but the specific item of equipment he used defensively.
 Weiss used one glove for twelve seasons, nearly the entirety of his major league career.
 Weiss's teammate Mike Bordick named Weiss's glove "The Creature" for its decrepit condition, unattractive appearance, and objectionable odor.
 The glove's condition became a factor in the 1999 World Series when a Chipper Jones warmup throw before Game 3 destroyed its pocket.
 The glove had to be reassembled using fishing line instead of leather strings to enable its use through the rest of the series, after which it was retired.

 Post-playing career

 Weiss's charitable contributions have included numerous donations to Watertown High School in Watertown, New York.
-The baseball field at his alma mater, Suffern High School, is named after him.
+The baseball field at his alma mater, Suffern High School, has been named after him since April 13, 1999.

 After retiring from the Braves as a player, following the 2000 season, Weiss decided against signing with the St. Louis Cardinals as a player in 2001, or joining Rockies manager Clint Hurdle's staff as an assistant coach for the 2002 season.
 Instead, he returned to the Rockies as a special instructor and adviser to the front office from 2002 through 2008.
 He left that job to spend more time with his family, and coach his sons' baseball and football teams at Regis Jesuit High School.